Pack your bags and see the world! A little advance planning can make your vacation run smoothly.

 Wheelchair access.
 If you use one, ask for accessible hotel rooms and transportation.
 Accessibility in foreign countries might not be as extensive as in the U.S. Research it in advance.

 When and how long?
 If you get monthly medication infusions (IVs), remember to schedule your travel around them.
-Or work with your doctor to arrange getting them while you're away.
+Or work with your doctor to arrange to get them while you're away.

 A day off.
 Consider giving yourself a day to rest when you arrive at your destination.